 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Linguist salaries by education level in order to make a comparison.

-When the education level is Bachelor's Degree, the average salary of a Linguist is 343,000 NGN per month.
+When the education level is Bachelor's Degree, the average salary is 343,000 NGN per month.

 While someone with a Master's Degree gets a salary of 473,000 NGN per month, 38% more than someone having a Bachelor's Degree degree.

-A PhD gets its holder an average salary of 623,000 NGN per month, 31% more than someone with a Master's Degree.
+People with PhD have an average salary of 623,000 NGN per month, 31% more than someone with a Master's Degree.

 A Master's degree program or any post-graduate program in Nigeria costs anywhere from 1,690,000 Naira(s) to 5,080,000 Naira(s) and lasts approximately two years.
 That is quite an investment.